liamw1/oxibooru/doc/API.md

 Since the snapshot dictionaries structure is pretty immutable, you probably won't see `added property` or `deleted property` around.
-This observation holds true even if the way the snapshots are generated changes - szurubooru stores just the diffs rather than original snapshots, so it wouldn't be able to generate a diff against an old version.
+This observation holds true even if the way the snapshots are generated changes - oxibooru stores just the diffs rather than original snapshots, so it wouldn't be able to generate a diff against an old version.